1 Timothy 1:15 “Here is a trustworthy saying that deserves full acceptance: Christ Jesus came into the world to save sinners–of whom I am the worst.”

-If our first response to anxiety is an attempt at processing meaning to a dilemma apart from Christ, we attempt to reconcile our lack of control to a method that is unstable and lacks support.
+If the first response to anxiety is an attempt at processing meaning to a dilemma apart from Christ, the attempt to reconcile a lack of control to a method that is unstable and lacks support will be fruitless.

 James 1:6-8 “But let him ask in faith, with no doubting, for he who doubts is like a wave of the sea driven and tossed by the wind.
 For let not that man suppose that he will receive anything from the Lord; he is a double-minded man, unstable in all his ways.”

-The reality that every person on earth knows but might not acknowledge is that life can seem very unstable.
+The reality that every person on earth knows but might not acknowledge is that life is very unstable.
 The moment we think everything is going great, life throws us another curve ball and destabilizes our perceived reality.
-If we once again react to these changes by trying to stabilize our situation through our own reasoning or strength, we will find that we grow more desparant with each unsuccessful attempt.
+If we react to these changes by trying to stabilize our situation through our own reasoning or strength, we will find that we grow more desparant with each unsuccessful attempt.

 Isaiah 45:5 -7 “I am the Lord, and there is no other;